microsoft/onnxruntime/docs/execution_providers/Nuphar-ExecutionProvider.md

 ## Performance and Accuracy Testing
 You can test your ONNX model's performance with [onnxruntime_perf_test](../../onnxruntime/test/perftest/README.md), or test accuracy with [onnx_test_runner](../../onnxruntime/test/onnx/README.txt).
 To run these tools with the Nuphar execution provider, please pass `-e nuphar` in command line options.

+Please note that Nuphar uses TVM thread pool and parallel schedule for multi-thread inference performance.
+When building with OpenMP or MKLML, TVM thread pool would use gomp or iomp as its implementation; otherwise, TVM creates its own thread pool.
+Because of this, the current default parallel schedule policy is:
+- Default to on for USE_OPENMP or USE_MKLML.
+User can use OMP_NUM_THREADS/MKL_NUM_THREADS to control TVM thread pool, as well as TVM_NUM_THREADS
+- Default to off for none of above.
+User can use TVM_NUM_THREADS to control TVM thread pool.

+This choice is to ensure to get ideal performance with the different build options.
+When build with USE_OPENMP or USE_MKLML, users would have to avoid thread confliction from OpenMP or MKL with their inference invocations anyway, so parallel schedule is enable to leverage existing thread pool.
+When not building with gomp or iomp, TVM thread pool is turned off to avoid confliction with user threads.
+If needed, user can set env or settings with [NUPHAR_PARALLEL_MIN_WORKLOADS](../../onnxruntime/core/providers/nuphar/common/nuphar_settings.cc#L61) to 0 to disable parallel schedule, or to some non-zero value to enable parallel schedule.
+The non-zero value indicates the minimal number of elements being computed per thread when parallel schedule would be turned on.

 ## Model Conversion and Quantization
 You may use Python script [model_editor.py](../../onnxruntime/core/providers/nuphar/scripts/model_editor.py) to turn LSTM/GRU/RNN ops to Scan ops for a given model, and then use [model_quantizer.py](../../onnxruntime/core/providers/nuphar/scripts/model_quantizer.py) to quantize MatMul ops into MatMulInteger ops.